-Gateway is funded by the Tertiary Education Commission (TEC) and designed to enable pupils to undertake workplace learning in a wide range of occupations at no cost.
-This is a great opportunity for 48 motivated Year 11-13 pupils to gain experience and gain a minimum of 20 credits.
+Gateway is funded by the Tertiary Education Commission (TEC) and designed to enable students to undertake workplace learning in a wide range of occupations at no cost.
+This is a great opportunity for 48 motivated Year 11-13 students to gain experience and gain a minimum of 20 credits.
 Preference will be given to Year 12s and 13s.

 Entry to the programme is by application only.
-The school reserves the right to select suitable pupils.
-Eligibility criteria includes pupils who have:
+The school reserves the right to select suitable students.
+Eligibility criteria includes students who have:

 - a very good attendance record

 - the ability to keep up to date with their academic studies while on placement